 Withdrawal from a course or from your program is an official process and should be discussed with your academic advisor and / or program director.
-Most programs in the School are full-time and the curricula specifically sequenced.
+Most programs in the School of Health Professions are full-time and the curricula specifically sequenced.
 Withdrawal from a course may risk your wait time to register for the class again.
 You might have to wait for a full year before resuming enrollment in the program.
 Withdrawals are made through the UAB registration system via the Student Resources tab in BlazerNET.
 Notice of program withdrawal should be given in writing to the program director.
-Please refer to the following link for additional information on withdrawal guidelines: https://www.uab.edu/students/one-stop/classes/add-drop-and-withdrawal-policy
+For more information: UAB Add/Drop and Withdrawal Policy.

-SECTION 2 - SHP AND UAB POLICIES SCHOOL OF HEALTH PROFESSIONS POLICIES
+SECTION 2 - SHP AND UAB POLICIES

+SCHOOL OF HEALTH PROFESSIONS POLICIES